Welcome to Maple Class for Summer Term 2026

 We will study addition and subtraction including:

-Mental addition and subtraction
+• Revision of addition and subtraction strategies

 We will study measures including:

-Compare and measure weight
+• Compare and measure weight

-Measure and represent capacity
+• Measure and represent capacity

-We will study shape including:
+We will study shape, time and data including:

 We will also be developing an understanding of fractions and multiplication including: